Updated August 23, 2020

 My other huge mistake was ignoring that the end was coming.
-The end of my degree (a PhD in the humanities).
+The end of my degree.
 The end of my funding.
 The end of academic jobs I could apply for.
 The end of all things.

 I treated the end much like I treated every other deadline in life–I’d deal with it when I got to it.
 I stuck my head in the proverbial sand and pretended that it wasn’t coming.